Jerry Kill has been nominated for the 2015 Capital One Orange Bowl-FWAA Courage Award

 Minnesota vs. Wisconsin (USATSI)

 USATSPI: Minnesota vs. Indiana - 11/02/13

 The Gophers were 3-9 in Kill's first season in 2011, but reached a bowl game and finished 6-7 in 2012.
-As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota.
-The Gophers finished the season with an 8-5 record, giving Kill a 17-21 record as head coach at Minnesota.
+As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota as the Gophers finished the season with an 8-5 overall record and a 4-4 mark in conference play.
 Kill was a combined 9-26 in his first year at Minnesota and at his previous two schools Northern Illinois (NIU) and Southern Illinois (SIU).
 In his third year, the schools produced a combined record of 28-9.

 The success from 2013 carried over into 2014, as Kill's Gophers finished 8-5 overall, but were 5-3 in the Big Ten.
 Kill guided Minnesota to its first back-to-back eight-win seasons since 2002 (eight wins) and 2003 (10 wins).
 Since 1906, Minnesota has won eight games in consecutive seasons only five times.
 The 2013 and 2014 seasons were Minnesota's first consecutive four-win conference seasons since 1999 (5-3) and 2000 (4-4).